-9.2.5.1.3 Authentication prompt verification message (AUT\Verification.res)
+9.2.5.1.3 Format of AUT\Verification.rsp

-The AUT\Verification.res message is a unicast management message that is intended to communicate to the authenticator the variables computed for prompt verification by the supplicant.
-The format of the MMPL of the AUT\Verification.res message shall be as shown in Table 9-10.
+The AUT\Verification.rsp message is a unicast management message is intended to communicate to the Authenticator the variables computed for prompt verification by the Supplicant.
+The format of the MMPL of the AUT\Verification.rsp message shall be as shown in Table 9-10.

-Table 9-10 - Format of the MMPL of the AUT\Verification.res message
+Table 9-10 - Format of the MMPL of the AUT\Verification.rsp message

-Field Octet Bits Description Value S 2 0 to 15 [127:0] Value of $S_2$ as per [ITU-T X.1035].
-Status 16 [0] Shall be set to zero if both the $S_1$ -value and $Y$ -value were accepted and to one otherwise.
-Reserved [7:1] Reserved by ITU-T (Note).
-NOTE - Bits that are reserved by ITU-T shall be set to zero by the transmitter and ignored by the receiver.
+Field Octet Bits Description Value S 2 0 to 15 [127:0] Value of S 2 as per [ITU-T X.1035] Status 16 [0] Shall be set to zero if both the S 1 -value and Y-value were accepted and one otherwise Reserved [7:1] Reserved by ITU-T (Note) NOTE - Bits that are reserved by ITU-T shall be set to zero by the transmitter and ignored by the receiver.

-9.2.5.1.4 Authentication confirmation message (AUT\Confirmation.cnf)
+9.2.5.1.4 Format of AUT\Confirmation.cnf

-The AUT\Confirmation.cnf message is a unicast management message intended to communicate confirmation of authentication from the authenticator to the supplicant, and grant the supplicant the DB key and the NMK.
+The AUT\Confirmation.cnf message is a unicast management message intended to communicate confirmation of authentication from the Authenticator to the Supplicant, and grant the Supplicant the DB key and the NMK.
 The format of the MMPL of the AUT\Confirmation.cnf message shall be as shown in Table 9-11.